adamdalton155/EmergingTechRepoFinal/README.md

 <h3>How to view this page</h3>
 <p> The JupyterLite Instance is hosted at https://adamdalton155.github.io/EmergingTechRepoFinal/lab/index.html</p>
 <p> Somethings to note about this.
 The webpage does not display the notebooks from Safari web browser.
 It does display correctly from Google Chrome.
 It has not been tested with Edge or FireFox.
+Also, because JupyterLite is still in Beta. other issues can occur when trying to run this instance of JupyterLite At the time of writing this, JupyterLite is currently on version 0.1.0b17.
 The Webpage will look like this with the notebooks named 'Topic' and then the number, e.g. 'Topic One'

 ![alt text](https://github.com/adamdalton155/EmergingTechRepoFinal/blob/main/JupyterLiteScreenshot.png?raw=true)